rachfop/takomo-docs/docs/stacks/parameter-resolvers.md

   - Takomo
 ---

 Parameter resolvers are used to get values for stack parameters at deployment time.
-Each parameter resolver has a name that can be used to refer to it from stack parameters configuration with `resolver` property.
+Each parameter resolver has a name that can be used to refer to it from stack parameters configuration with the **resolver** property.

 Takomo outputs parameter values to logs when lower logging levels are used.
-When using parameter resolvers, you can prevent this by setting the `confidential` property to `true`.
+You can prevent this by setting the **confidential** property to **true**.

 Each parameter resolver can have properties of their own.